- MyDCLawyer

 - Submissions should be nonpartisan and meet the D.C.
 Bar’s editorial standards for originality and accuracy.

-Judging Criteria: Essays will be evaluated on originality of thought, clarity and structure, legal accuracy and quality of research or factual support, and relevance to the prompt.
+Judging Criteria: Essays will be evaluated on originality, clarity and organization, and relevance to the prompt.

 Announcement of Results: The winning essay will be selected in mid-September and published in the November/December 2026 issue of Washington Lawyer.
 The winner will also receive $500.